anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Countersigned Voucher (Voucher') artifact SHALL be an extended Voucher artifact based on {{Section 5.6 of !RFC8995}} using the format defined in {{voucher_artifact}}.

-For BRSKI-PRM, the domain registrar MUST add an additional JWS Protected Header and JWS Signature to the MASA-provided Voucher.
+For BRSKI-PRM, the domain registrar MUST add an JWS Protected Header and JWS Signature to the MASA-provided Voucher.
 {{rcv_representation}} summarizes the serialization of the JWS-signed JSON Voucher' artifact:

 ~~~~